 As of January 1st, 2021, the Journal of Engineering and Applied Science, JEAS, is published by Springer Nature.
-JEAS new website on Springer Open platform will be available during the first quarter of 2021.
-New submissions will be handled on the new website.
-Please follow this site for updates, links and instructions.
+The link to JEAS website on Springer Open is https://jeas.springeropen.com/

 The Journal of Engineering and Applied Science publishes only research papers; the journal does not publish essay or technical reporting types of papers.
 The Editorial Board maintains the right to preserve the technical quality of the journal.
 Submitted papers would not undergo the reviewing process unless the following requirements are adhered to.